-These days there are alternatives to labor intensive sandbags.
+These days there are alternatives to labor intensive sandbags, or ways to fill sandbags faster and more efficiently.
 In fact there is a wide choice of modern, innovative flood defence products available, offering flood-threatened communities an alternative.

 A team of 10 people can install about 100 meters (328 feet) of AquaFence per hour.
 The barrier can also include corners, making it especially well-suited to protecting buildings and spaces in urban or built up areas.

-Progressive Innovations is a compay based in Minnesota, so they should know a thing or two about the current floods there.
-In fact their Fast-Built Levee® is currently protecting buildings in Princeton Minnesota.
-The 18 inch high barrier barrier was deployed there when floods threatened on May 5th 2014 and is still holding back the water now.
+Progressive Innovations is a company based in Minnesota, so they should know a thing or two about the current floods there.
+In fact their Fast-Built Levee® protected buildings in Princeton Minnesota where the 18 inch high barrier barrier was deployed there when floods threatened on 05 May 2014.

 Fast-Built Levee® is a flood barrier that consists of specialized plastic poly tube filled with sand or clean fill soil.
-When deployed using their Levee Building Machines, it can install the equivalent of between 100,000 and 140,000 sandbags per day, making it perfect for wide areas.
-For example, Fast-Built Levee® was recently used to protect power plants and industrial facilities in Missouri.
+When deployed using their Levee Building Machines, it can install the equivalent of between 100,000 and 140,000 sandbags per day, making it suitable for wide areas.

 NoFloods Barriers offer the unusual concept of fighting water with water.
 The barrier is an inflatable dam – essentially a large, lightweight tube that is filled with air during initial deployment.
 The incoming floodwater then starts to replace the air inside the tubes to create a stable barrier as well as decreasing the volume of the rising floodwater, hence “fighting water with water.”
 The system also means it can be deployed both preventively and curatively.